frankaemika/docs/source/tutorial.rst

    The joint motor controllers will then hold their current position.
    **The external activation device is not an emergency stop!**

-The manual shipped with your robot describes how to specify the IP address of the Control's LAN port during the setup process.
-In the following sections that address is referred to as <fci-ip>.
+This list is non-exhaustive!
+The manual delivered with your robot contains a chapter dedicated to safety.
+Please read it carefully and follow the instructions.

 .. important::
    The workstation PC which commands your robot using the FCI must always be connected to the LAN